 Four years later, Jennifer made history once again by winning an Olympic bronze medal alongside her 3m synchro partner and diving legend Emilie Heymans.
 With their bronze medal, they became the first Canadians to win a medal at the 2012 Olympics in London.

-Now a three-time Olympian, ten-time World Championships medalist, Pan American Games and Commonwealth Games Champion, Jennifer Abel is widely recognized on the international scene.
+Now a four-time Olympian, ten-time World Championships medalist, Pan American Games and Commonwealth Games Champion, Jennifer Abel is widely recognized on the international scene.
 She’s the most decorated Canadian ever at the FINA World Championships.

 Renowned as one of the most powerful divers on the planet, Jennifer is one of the few female divers to compete the “double twist”, a dive typically only performed by the men.